dell/csm-docs/content/docs/csidriver/installation/operator/isilon.md

   Installing CSI Driver for PowerScale via Operator
 ---
 {{% pageinfo color="primary" %}}
 The Dell CSI Operator is no longer actively maintained or supported.
-It will be deprecated in CSM 1.9 (Driver Version 2.9.0).
+It will be deprecated in CSM 1.9.
 It is highly recommended that you use [CSM Operator](../../../../deployment/csmoperator) going forward.
 {{% /pageinfo %}}

 ## Installing CSI Driver for PowerScale via Operator